 - Coordinator: A faculty member who oversees the logistics of the exam and drafts a report on the outcome.
-This role normally is performed by the faculty member whose research is least related to that of the grad student.
 The student suggests a coordinator and this role is approved by the Department Head.

 4.3.2 Research Proposals: The student must write two research project proposals in two different areas.
 The purpose of developing two distinct proposals is to 1) develop breadth in the student’s research experience and encourage interdisciplinary research, 2) provide a second project to evaluate the student’s abilities, and 3) provide a backup project if the primary project does not come to fruition for the dissertation.
 The student should consult their committee as to whether their two projects satisfy this requirement.
-However, distinct projects have the attributes of being advised by different faculty, using different data or methods (i.e., modeling versus analytic approaches), and/or addressing separate scientific questions.
+However, distinct projects are often advised by different faculty, use different data or methods (i.e., including different modeling and/or analytic approaches), and address separate scientific questions.

-One-page abstracts summarizing the key elements of each proposal should be submitted to the Graduate Coordinator no later than November 7 (or the next week day if on a weekend) of the fall term preceding the exam.
-The Graduate Coordinator will distribute the abstracts to the oral examination committee so that they can decide, by November 20, whether or not they are appropriate and sufficiently different from each other.
-If the committee concludes that an abstract is unacceptable, the student must meet with the committee to discuss the reasons for this decision and submit a modified or new abstract that is acceptable within one week of this meeting.
-Committee decisions on the new abstract are required within a week of the date it was submitted to the Graduate Coordinator.
+One-page summaries stating the key elements of each proposal should be submitted to all committee members and the Graduate Coordinator no later than November 7 (or the next week day if on a weekend) of the fall term preceding the exam.
+The oral examination committee will decide, by November 20, whether or not they are appropriate and sufficiently different from each other.
+If the committee concludes that a summary is unacceptable, the student must meet with the committee to discuss the reasons for this decision and submit a modified or new summary that is acceptable within one week of this meeting.
+Committee decisions on the new summary are required within a week of the date it was submitted to the Graduate Coordinator.

-The proposals should be a concise description of the proposed work written in a scientific style with figures, captions, and references.
+Each full proposal should be a concise description of the proposed work written in a scientific style with figures, captions, and references.
 The text of each proposal (abstract and main body) should be no more than 7 pages.
-The entire proposal, including references, figures (and captions), tables should be no more than 15 pages maximum.
-(12 point font, Times New Roman, 1 inch margins, double-spaced).
+The entire proposal, including references, figures (and captions), and tables should be no more than 15 pages maximum.
+(12-point font, Times New Roman, 1 inch margins, double-spaced).
 Examples of old proposals are available from the graduate student representative.
-Copies of the research proposals must be submitted to the Graduate Coordinator (who will distribute them to committee members) by the end of the second week in the winter term.
+Copies of the research proposals must be submitted to committee members and the Graduate Coordninator by the end of the second week in the winter term.
 The student is advised to consult with their committee members about the proposals well in advance of this time.
 It is customary for students to work through several drafts of the proposal with their advisor before they are distributed to the broader committee.
 This process of drafting the proposals is key to more fully developing the detailed aspects of the proposed work.
 The proposals will be judged on the quality of writing, the imagination and innovation reflected in the design of the proposals, rigor of hypothesis tests, and the student’s ability to synthesize relevant information.

 4.3.3 Written Exam: Two weeks after the comprehensive exam proposals have been submitted to the comprehensive exam committee, the committee will meet as a group and design one broad (and hopefully fundamental) question pertinent to each proposal.
 The chair of the comprehensive exam committee will deliver the two questions to the student, in writing, by 4pm on the Friday of week 4.
 Students will have the weekend to prepare before responding to the questions in a three-hour, closed-book session the following Monday morning.